SpielmeisterCom/spellDocs/guides/concepts_entities_components/README.md

 ### Entity Id

-An *entity id* is a SpellJS engine interal identifier for an entity.
-Similar to SQL table's primary keys they provide a unique identifier for every entity instance available in the system at one time.
+The SpellJS engine uses entity ids to organize and identify entities.
+Similar to an SQL table's primary key they provide a unique identifier for every entity instance available in the system at one time.
 Dealing with entity ids is necessary when implementing your own systems in SpellJS.